 Packet number deanonymization

+NOTE—The applicable CPE MHA parameter set and applicable BPE MHA parameter set (when the AP MLD enables BPE FA mechanisms) are determined in 10.71.6.1.4 (MAC header anonymization parameter set selection). (#579)

-For encrypted frames, the receiver shall thethe PN value from the OPN value encoded in the fields PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header or GCMP header as follows:
+For encrypted individually addressed frames, the receiver shall obtain the PN value from the OPN value encoded in the fields PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header or GCMP header as follows: (#579)

 PN = (OPN – EDP_PN_offset) mod 248,

-where EDP_PN_offset is the PN offset value selected from the MAC header anonymization parameter set (selected for the frame as defined in 10.71.5.1 (MAC header anonymization parameter set selection)) according to the transmitting MLD (non-AP MLD or AP MLD) as defined in 10.71.3 (Establishing frame anonymization parameter sets).
+where EDP_PN_offset is selected from the applicable CPE MHA parameter set for the frame according to the transmitting MLD (non-AP MLD or AP MLD). (#579)

-the
+If the AP MLD has BPE FA mechanisms enabled, then for encrypted group addressed frames, the receiver shall obtain the PN value from the OPN value encoded in the fields PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header or GCMP header as follows: (#126, #127, #579)

+PN = (OPN - EDP_Group_PN_offset) mod 248, (#579)

+where EDP_Group_PN_offset is the single EDP_Group_PN_offset in the BPE MHA parameter set selected for the frame. (#579)

-The PN value shall replace the OPN value in subsequent processing of the frame in the receiving MLD.
+The PN value (nominally the PN value assigned by the transmitter) shall replace the OPN value in subsequent processing of the frame in the receiving MLD.

 TGbi editor: Next, we address the clauses on timestamp anonymization/deanonymization